 - NATO reporting name Cub

 The An-12 is an Antonov-designed four-engine turboprop transport built for moving troops, military equipment, and cargo loads of roughly 20 tonnes.
-Antonov describes it as a core Soviet military transport type with long-range utility, while the modern catalog evidence ties the type to Russian transport-aircraft losses in the 2014 Russia-Ukraine War.
+Antonov describes it as a core Soviet military transport type with long-range utility, while current conflict evidence places the aircraft in Russian and Sudanese transport-aircraft losses rather than a dedicated strike role.

 Role in Conflicts